sharpermarbles/Big-Numbers-cpp/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

-## Testing Module
+# The Testing Module

-The purpose of the Testing Module is 1) to check for bugs, 2) to check the performance of alleged improvements, 3) to compare this library's performance to that of other big number libraries.
+The purpose of the Testing Module is: 1) to check for bugs; 2) to check the performance of alleged improvements; 3) to compare this library's performance to that of other big number libraries.

 Once you compile and run the testing module, you can type `help` to get a list of all commands in the module, or type `random` to see a quick test of a few dozen random operations using the Big Number C++ Library.
 For each test this module executes, it generates two random big numbers and then calculates the result twice.
 The first result is calculated using the Big Number library, and the second using `long double` arithmatic.
 It then compares the two results to check for accuracy `(abs(result_a - result_b) / result_a)`.
 If the difference between the results is greater than the error threshold, the module reports that there is a discrepancy.
 Sometimes the module will report a discrepancy even though the two results are essentially the same.
 This may mean that the error threshold is too small.
 It is often the case that the `long double` arithmetic will only be significant to about 5 or 6 decimal places and therefore not be accurate enough to compare to the Bgnm result.
 Hence the need for a Big Number library!